-Audit Fees - Includes audit of our annual financial statements; review of our quarterly reports on Form 10-Q; and audits performed, issuance of consents, issuance of comfort letters as part of underwriters' due diligence, and review of registration statements all in conjunction with our initial public offering.
+Audit Fees - Includes audit of our annual financial statements; review of our quarterly reports on Form 10-Q; and audits performed, issuance of consents, issuance of comfort letters as part of underwriters' due diligence, and review of registration statements partly in conjunction with our initial public offering.

-Audit-Related Fees - Includes financial due diligence in connection with acquisitions and access to accounting research database.
+Audit-Related Fees - Includes information technology agreed-upon procedures, financial due diligence in connection with acquisitions and access to accounting research database.

-Tax Fees - Includes tax preparation services and various domestic tax planning and advice provided subsequent to and as part of our initial public offering.
+Tax Fees - Includes tax preparation services and various domestic tax planning and advice provided subsequent to our initial public offering.

-All of the services performed by Ernst & Young LLP for the Company during 2012 and 2011 were either expressly preapproved by the Audit Committee or were pre-approved in accordance with the Audit Committee Pre-Approval Policy, and the Audit Committee was provided with regular updates as to the nature of such services and fees paid for such services.
+All of the services performed by Ernst & Young LLP for the Company during 2013 and 2012 were either expressly pre-approved by the Audit Committee or were pre-approved in accordance with the Audit Committee Pre-Approval Policy, and the Audit Committee was provided with regular updates as to the nature of such services and fees paid for such services.